bogenpirat/obs-selective-fullscreen/README.md

 ## How it works

-1. A lightweight tracker enumerates top-level windows every frame (`EnumWindows`, which yields z-order), resolves their owning process image (`QueryFullProcessImageNameW`, cached), and keeps the set matching your selection.
+1. A lightweight tracker enumerates top-level windows every frame (`EnumWindows`, which yields z-order), resolves their owning process image (`QueryFullProcessImageNameW`, cached), and keeps the set matching your selection — including any per-entry title filter.
+A window whose title stops matching (e.g. a browser tab switch) vanishes from the canvas immediately, but its capture session is kept warm for a few seconds so it reappears instantly if the title switches back.
+All of this idles completely while the source isn't visible anywhere (see the pause option).
 2. Each matched window gets its own `Windows.Graphics.Capture` session on OBS's D3D11 device; frames are copied straight into OBS textures — windows are captured whole even when occluded or moved off-screen.
 3. On render, the textures are drawn bottom-to-top at each window's DWM frame position (`DWMWA_EXTENDED_FRAME_BOUNDS`), premultiplied-alpha-blended onto the transparent monitor-sized canvas, cropped by the invisible resize borders and clipped to the monitor.